thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2026-09-04 06:25 CST: I am still working thru why the web services won't come on.
+I am so terribly sorry for this down time.

 2026-09-03 12:24 CST: It is known that the site is down and am currently working to get it back online.

 2026-08-22 13:08 CST: Still updating.
 The Glitch-soc version is still compiling.
 I walked away for a bit to start cleaning my garage, because I'm just a normie in the real world.
 It's coming along though.